 Where to stay in Cabras

-At a mere 10 minutes walk from Is Aruttas beach, there’s a camping site called Is Arutas.
+Is Arutas is at a mere 10 minutes walk from Is Aruttas beach.
 It may be a no frills place, but it has the incredible benefit of being located at a stone’s throw from one of the best beaches in Sardinia.
-Alternatively, the best access point to Is Aruttas is the village of Cabras.
-Gioia Guest House is a good option.

 The area around Cabras is packed with “ittiturismo” – the fish equivalent to “agriturismo,” where they serve strictly locally sourced fish and seafood.
 Eating seafood is one of the best things in Sardinia, and the choice in Cabras is wide.
 There’s a good restaurant right by the beach that serves good fish dishes in a very plain setting (think plastic dishes).
 At dinner, I ate at Trattoria da Attilio and had a delicious plate of mixed fried seafood.